An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Symmetries of Knitted Fabrics

 \section{Symmetries of Knitted Fabrics}

-We now consider the symmetries in a selection of common textile structures: the four basic knitted stitches.
-Just as wallpaper symmetries are naturally found in visual art that lies on a surface---mosaics, tapestries, and printed patterns, to name a few~\cite{Grunbaum2006}---knitted and woven textiles are artistic depictions of layer symmetries.
-However, the full richness of these symmetries are hidden within the thin transverse thickness of the material, with hints of the underlying structure on display as a fabric texture, giving the impression of wallpaper symmetries.
+We now consider the symmetries in a selection of common textile structures: the four basic weft-knitted stitches.
+Just as visual arts such as mosaics, tapestries, and printed patterns illustrate wallpaper groups on their respective canvases ~\cite{Grunbaum2006}, knitted and woven textiles depict layer symmetries.
+However, the full richness of these symmetries are hidden within the thin transverse thickness of the material, with hints of the underlying structure on display as a fabric texture, which gives the impression of wallpaper symmetries.

-The layer symmetries can instead be \emph{experienced}, to some degree, through the mechanics of these materials.
-Perhaps the most dramatic presentation of layer symmetries is through rib-knit fabric.
+Perhaps one of the clearest consequences of layer symmetries is through the distinctive anisotropic mechanical response of rib-knit fabric.
 The stripe-based texture of rib fabric appears similar to plain-knit (stockinette or jersey) at a first glance.
 If the material is stretched course-wise then the front stripes separate, showing a striped reversed pattern that alternates with the front-facing pattern.
 These two strikingly different states of the same fabric are shown in Fig.~\ref{fig:stitch_overview}a, b.
-Notably, this striped patterning gives rise to an extreme mechanical response in rib fabric, resulting in a soft, highly-extensile response when stretched along the course but a much stiffer response along the wale~\cite{Singal2023}.
+Notably, this striped patterning gives rise to a soft, highly-extensile response when stretched along the course but a much stiffer response along the wale~\cite{Singal2023}.

+While there is a variety of stitches that can be employed by a knitter, the most basic are the `knit' (K) and the `purl' (P).
+The knit stitch, shown in fig.~\ref{fig:stitch_overview}c, joins neighboring courses (rows) of yarn through a slip knot that loops behind the fabric, whereas the purl has a loop that lies in front of the fabric.
+A separate reduced representation, shown in the right panels of fig.~\ref{fig:stitch_overview}d, defines a stitch as the pair of claps formed by segments of two separate courses of yarn.
+As we explore below, this reduced representation is equivalent to the former when stitch symmetry permits the use of periodic stitch boundaries to identify free ends of each yarn segment.